barisozbas/Courses/README.md

 # Courses
-Homeworks, projects, assignments related to my courses.
+Homeworks, projects, assignments related to my courses. **All of them are 100 point solutions**.

 ## CS201 - Data Structures and Algorithms
 - Includes implementation of Quicksort, Heapsort, Insertion sort and their better performed versions.

 ## CS350 - Operating Systems
-- Added pdf instructions of the homeworks.
-All 100 point solutions.
-- Readme files are committed, includes basically what the exercise is about.

 ## CS450 - Distributed Systems and Cloud Computing